VAuthenticator/vauthenticator/local-environment/readme.md

 ## Postgres usage

-Postgres is an available option as storage, it is experimental right now and it is supported only for account and roles.
+Postgres is an available option as storage, it is experimental right now, and it is supported only for account and roles.

-In order to activate it is needed to add the corrisponding spring profile '''experimental_database_persistence''' and for the init process add to the docker run the environment variable '''experimental_database_persistence=true'''with the command like below:
+In order to activate it is needed to add the corresponding spring profile '''experimental_database_persistence''' and for the init process add to the docker run the environment variable '''experimental_database_persistence=true'''with the command like below:

 > docker run --pull=always -e experimental_database_persistence=true -it mrflick72/vauthenticator-local-tenant-installer:latest